ibm-mas/ansible-devops/ibm/mas_devops/roles/cluster_monitoring/README.md

 Role Variables
 -------------------------------------------------------------------------------
 ### cluster_monitoring_action
 Inform the role whether to perform an install or an uninstall of cluster monitoring.
+Can also be set to update_grafana to update the Grafana Operator from V4 to V5.

 - Optional
 - Environment Variable: `CLUSTER_MONITORING_ACTION`